moycat/apple-roaster/README-en.md

 > The commands shall be executed by root or a user with Docker permission.
 >
 > Privileged containers are used.
->
-> Two helper images are built on the first run, which can be slow.

 First, build the system image.